 If you can record it yourself, commissions are higher as you are considered the producer and by being both author and producer you can receive as much as 40% commission.
 Audiobooks cost $20-$30 each which is a great step-up from ebooks.
 If you need some help, hire a voice coach and with some slight adjustments you’ll be on your way.

-Thanksgiving is just around the corner and I know for sure I was grateful to have Kathryn share her vast marketing knowledge in an enjoyable way.
+I know for sure I was grateful to have Kathryn share her vast marketing knowledge in an enjoyable way.
 It’s challenging to be heard in our competitive world as an author and having someone teach us how to counter the obstacles, understand the marketing nuances and have fun while doing so, was extremely helpful.

 As always I invite you to,